Moringa peregrina

 Performance on Moloka`i Island

 Seedlings grown from the Moloka`i seeds emerge with the unique, narrow red primary leaves typical of Moringa peregrina.
 However, with continued growth, plants from some seed lots have not developed the needle like leaf structure typical of the species.
+The leaves are wider and more like those of Moringa oleifera.

-These Moloka`i seeds typically have a high germination rate and will be offered for sale through our online store by April 2023.
+Until we have more definitive information these seeds should be considered putative interspecific hybrids.
+These Moloka`i seeds typically have a high germination rate and are offered for sale through our online store.

 Propagation